GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 Using the *Veo* family of models in Vertex AI Studio, generate video clips for each of your storyboard scenes from Challenge 2.
 Make sure you use your generated images as references in your prompts to guide the model.

 > [!IMPORTANT]
-> For this challenge, generate the videos **without any audio**.
-We will add sound in later stages.
+> It's fine to have background sound or noises for some parts of your video, but keep in mind that you'll be generating voice-over in a later challenge.
+So you might want to turn off audio generation for those sections.

 You know the drill, once finished, store the resulting clips in the storage bucket provided to you.

 ### Success Criteria

 - High-quality video clips for each of the storyboard scenes are generated.
-- The total runtime for the video clips should be around 20-30 seconds.
+- The total runtime for the video clips should be around ~30 seconds (min: 20 seconds and max: 1 minute).
 - The video aesthetics, mood and color palette are *highly consistent* with the corresponding static images.
 - The motion depicted is *smooth* and *realistic*.
 - When viewed in sequence, the clips form a coherent narrative, with logical transitions.